IIIF/api/source/api/content-state/0.2/index.md

 }
 ```

-This results in a more compact form: the first plain HTML version is shown for comparison:
+This results in a more compact form, unencoded, this would be:

 ```html
 {% raw %}